Hardcoreprawn/architecture/input/posts/principles/Control-Technical-Diversity.md

 ## Implications

-Lets be clear, we like diversity.
-But technical diversity is different, as its more about the ecosystem of compatibility, than any intrinsic bias.
-We want to chose a simple path and different vendors will complicate matters, standards and interoperability.
+Let's be clear, we like diversity.
+But technical diversity is different, as it's more about the ecosystem of compatibility, than any intrinsic bias.
+We want to choose a simple path and different vendors will complicate matters, standards and interoperability.
 So we are careful with who we pick and who we invite in, as we all want an easier life, with less waste.

 * When we choose which technologies to use, we have to follow certain rules.
 * These rules help us choose technologies that work well together and are easy to use.